• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 Oversize for 2 Post Rack

-Okay I only have a 2 post rack but no chance in hell I can get this mounted in... so this point should have been neutral, the biggest impact would be that there are only a handful of cases which you could lay on the side to fit inside a 19-inch rack and those have their own limitations, so this means that I will lose a lot of mounting space the moment I add the Define 7 which is 475 mm in height.
+Okay, I only have a 2-post rack, but there is no chance in hell I can get this mounted in it.
+So, this point should have been neutral.
+The biggest impact would be that there are only a handful of cases that you could lay on their side to fit inside a 19-inch rack, and those have their own limitations.
+This means that I will lose a lot of mounting space the moment I add the Define 7, which is 475 mm in height.

 New Build Time 🔥

-Yeah, we are doing this, I reused most of the components that I already had except that I upgraded the RAM to 16 GiB, mostly because I found the RAM randomly on eBay, and it otherwise was kinda hard to find an identical stick, and my guess is that it only gets harder because its EOL.
+Yeah, we are doing this.
+I reused most of the components that I already had, except that I upgraded the RAM to 16 GiB, mostly because I found the RAM randomly on eBay.
+Otherwise, it was somewhat hard to find an identical stick, and my guess is that it will only get harder because it is EOL.

 Hardware